 Though complex, the processes are well worthwhile, as demonstrated by the fact that Symrise continues to increase the number of captives and their applications.
-Used as a "Symrise Signature" in 7% of all formulations in early 2018, they can now be found in more than 50%.
+Used as a "Symrise Signature" in 7 % of all formulations in early 2018, they can now be found in more than 50 %.
 "Our strategic goal is to protect our products with the captives," Sarah Maria Kollenberg says.
 "Our synthesis labs and the New Ingredients Management team are working tirelessly to achieve it."

+Sarah Maria Kollenberg supervises the process as Director New Ingredients Management.
 The captives are sent to 15 experts around the world.